 Liquidation by Inheritance

-Traditional DeFi liquidations work like a fire sale - liquidators repay debt, seize collateral at a discount, and immediately sell it for profit.
-This creates selling pressure during market stress and requires sophisticated infrastructure to execute profitably.
+In traditional DeFi systems, liquidations function like fire sales: liquidators repay debt, seize collateral at a discount, and immediately sell it for profit.
+While effective, this approach introduces selling pressure during market stress and demands sophisticated infrastructure to remain profitable.

-Twyne introduces a fundamentally different approach: liquidation by inheritance.
-Instead of dismantling positions, we transfer them intact to new owners who can manage them back to health.
+Twyne introduces a fundamentally different mechanism: liquidation by inheritance.
+Instead of dismantling positions, they are transferred intact to new owners, who can recapitalize them by adding collateral to satisfy the liquidation thresholds.

 How Inheritance Works